ContaboCoupon/.github/profile/README.md

 ### Contabo Coupon Code: Frequently Asked Questions (Verified April 2026)

 **Q: Is there a working Contabo coupon code right now?**
-A: No. As verified directly on Contabo's official website on April 9, 2026, Contabo does not offer traditional coupon codes that can be entered at checkout.
+A: No. As verified directly on Contabo's official website onJune 24, 2026, Contabo does not offer traditional coupon codes that can be entered at checkout.
 All legitimate discounts are auto-applied through official promotional landing pages or by selecting longer contract terms.

 **Q: Why don't Contabo promo codes work at checkout?**
 A: Because Contabo's checkout system does not include a field for promo codes.
 Their discount model relies on direct promotional pricing via dedicated URLs and tiered contract rates instead of manual code-based redemptions.
 This design simplifies the user experience and ensures pricing transparency.